 Description

-Super easy and extra gooey almond butter avocado cookies that are gluten-free, oil-free, and packed with chocolate chips!
-Perfect with a tall glass of almond milk for dessert.
+Almond butter avocado chocolate chip cookies that are gluten-free and made with avocado instead of oil!
+Perfect with almond milk for dessert.

 Ingredients